-- 4. In the first three Selective SFs, the sequence of performances is determined by the scheme established at the Opening Ceremony in drawing lots.
-It the fourth Selective SF, in the Semi-Finals, and in the Finals, the sequence of performances is determined via Captain's Contest conducted by the Chairperson in the very beginning of the SF.
-The winner of the Captain's Contest determines the roles of all Teams in the Stage I and thus the sequence of performances in the whole SF.
+- 4. In the first three Selective SFs, the sequence of performances is determined by the Tournament Bracket established at the Opening Ceremony.
+In the Selective SF 4, in the Semi-Finals, and in the Finals, the sequence of performances is determined via Captain's Contest conducted by the Chairperson in the beginning of the SF before Stage I. The Captain's Contest has a sole winner.
+The winner determines the roles of all Teams in Stage I and thus the sequence of performances in the whole SF.
 The Captain does not interact with their Team during the Captain's Contest and when deciding on the sequence of performances. - 5.
 Only one Team Member takes to the floor as Reporter, Opponent or Reviewer on behalf of their Teams.
-All other Team Members may work as assistants, offer technical support to the presenter, pass handwritten notes and if allowed by the Chairperson can make short remarks. - 6.
-In the course of the SF the Members of a Team communicate only with each other.
+All other Team Members may work as assistants, offer technical support to the presenter, pass handwritten notes and, if allowed by the Chairperson, make short remarks. - 6.
+In the course of one Stage, Members of one Team communicate only with each other.
 They have no right to use mobile data transfer and other technical means to communicate with anyone outside their Team, in particular Team Leaders. - 7.
 Prior to announcing their Grades, Jurors have no right to express their judgment or opinion.
-Jurors have no right to explicitly examine textbook knowledge of Team Members and pose the same question to several teams at once. - 8.
+Jurors have no right to explicitly examine textbook knowledge of Team Members or pose the same question to several Teams at once. - 8.
 Before the Jurors show their Grades, the Chairperson checks that each Juror has filled and signed their individual protocol and has clearly recorded their Grades.
 In case of any discrepancy between the protocol and the displayed Grade, the protocol is considered correct. - 9.
 Chairperson and Team Captains can ask any Juror to justify any of their Grades, in particular the extreme Grades. - 10.
 If a Team does not show up for a SF, the Chairperson reports to the GC.
 The GC establishes the whereabouts of the Team and may resolve to conduct the SF without the absent Team as a two-team SF.
 If the Group in question is planned as a two-team SF, the GC may introduce a one-time amendment in the distribution of Teams, upon the discretion of the GC.